 Dark Knight Delight

-All you need is a desire to stimulate the economy by spending $15.99 for just "32 pages of action" plus endpapers and lovely covers — worth the splurge whether you want to display it as a handsome collectible or read it over and over to your kids.
+of a graphic novel in comics terms — but that's par for the course in the wider market of children's books.
+I think you'll find it worth the splurge whether you want to display it as a handsome collectible or read it over and over to your kids.

 The lovely package is written and illustrated by Ralph Cosentino with obvious affection for his source material.
-It's a storybook, but deftly uses the comics form by alternating full-page illustrations with panel sequences and by employing comics-style captions with a few word balloons thrown in for good measure.
-You can see for yourself by clicking over to view a slideshow of excerpts on the author's website.
+It's a storybook that deftly uses the comics form by alternating full-page illustrations with panel sequences and by employing comics-style captions with a few word balloons thrown in for good measure.
+You can see for yourself by clicking over to view excerpts on the author's website.

 A digression to personal experience:

-You can certainly find the origin and other adventures of Gotham's guardian for ten bucks cheaper, tied in to recent movies and cartoon series, but every time I pick up Batman: The Story of the Dark Knight it's a delight.
+You can certainly find the origin and other adventures of Gotham's guardian for ten bucks cheaper, tied in to recent movies and cartoon series.
+Every time I'm prompted to pick up and linger over The Story of the Dark Knight, however, which is often, it's a visual delight.

 Cover to and images from Batman: The Story of the Dark Knight © 2008 DC Comics.
 Panels from remastered Batman #1 © 1940 DC Comics.
 Character and related elements TM/® DC Comics.

 If you'd like to buy one of the items shown and can't do so locally, please consider clicking through to Amazon; Blam's Blog may receive a small commission on the sale of anything placed into your cart and purchased during the session.

 Kindred Posts: A Wing and a Prayer • Gotham City 49 Cents • Bedtimes and Broomsticks

 • If You Meta the Batman, Kill the Batman • You Wanna Be Kickstartin' Something